 Wayne Simmonds, New Jersey Devils

 For multi-stat leagues, Simmonds has been one of the most valuable players, consistently recording 25-plus goals and 150-plus hits since 2011-12.
-But since 2017-18, he’s taken a steep nosedive, thanks in part to a slough of serious injuries.
+But since 2017-18, he’s taken a steep nosedive, thanks in part to a slew of serious injuries.
 His 2018-19 season was by far his worst of his career: 17 goals, 13 assists, and 137 hits.
-His shooing percentage dropped to it’s lowest total since his rookie year, and his power play time was cut by nearly a full minute last season.
+His shooing percentage dropped to its lowest since his rookie year, and his power-play time was cut by nearly a full minute last season.
 But there are signs that it will bounce back in 2019-20.

 First, Simmonds is on a one-year deal in New Jersey, and he’ll be looking to either earn an extension or get a big raise next season.
-The Devils also have an opening on the top power play unit after Brian Boyle’s departure.
-Finally, Simmonds is injury free, meaning he’s been able to work out consistently this off-season, which gives him a good shot at being the team’s second-line right winger on a line with Nikita Gusev and Hughes.
-With the boost in ice time and power play time, Simmonds is a good bet to return to 25 goals, 50 points and 150 hits.
+The Devils also have an opening on the top power-play unit after Brian Boyle’s departure.
+Finally, Simmonds is injury-free, meaning he’s been able to work out consistently this offseason, which gives him a good shot at being the team’s second-line right winger on a line with Nikita Gusev and Jack Hughes.
+With the boost in ice time and power-play time, Simmonds is a good bet to return to 25 goals, 50 points, and 150 hits.